bckrlab/reflow/README.md

 #### General

+- [ ] allow for excluding / including previous options for an option (e.g., for a certain preprocessing step / dataset only certain classifiers should be run); careful with this one though it may reduce duplicate code but also mixed / cluttered recipes
+- [ ] maybe allow options to emit new options based on the data/output? ... not sure about this one as the executing graph will be dynamic which may make planning cumbersome
 - [ ] allow to easily save / share recipe execution results
 - [ ] advanced visualization capabilities
 - [ ] interactive visualization (recalculate, empty cache, etc.)